Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/tools/mcp-server/README.md

 ---

-*This MCP server is specifically designed for the CoPA Stop & Search application but can be adapted for other Azure projects requiring comprehensive security validation.*
+*This MCP server is specifically designed for the CoPA (College of Policing Assistant) for Stop Search application but can be adapted for other Azure projects requiring comprehensive security validation.*